perryprog/ConwaysGameOfLife/README.md

 # Running

-To run in the shell do
+To run in a terminal do
 ```Shell
 cd /Path/to/root/folder/of/program/out/production/ConwaysGameOfLife; java GameCreator;
 ```